 Blue Hole Regional Park

-- 2014 Center for Active Design Honor Award
+- Award of Excellence, Center for Active Design

-- 2012—Texas Municipal League Excellence Award for Public Works
+- Public Works Outstanding Award, Texas Municipal League Public Works

 - Honor Award, ASLA Texas